dh-giang-vu/LO/README.md

 ### Timeline: What is your timeline for completing the evaluation?
 When will you make changes to the game?
 <img src="timeline.png" alt="timeline photo" style="height: 100px; width:100px;"/>

+# Cooperative Evaluation Protocol for Game Testing

+## Overview

+This protocol outlines a process for conducting a cooperative evaluation of test players engaging with a game, focusing on collaborative assessment and feedback.

+## Objectives

+- Observe player interactions.
+- Identify issues and gather feedback.
+- Discuss potential solutions together.

+## Preparation

+1. **Select Participants:**
+   - Recruit 3-5 players representing your target audience.

+2. **Set Up Environment:**
+   - Ensure a comfortable, distraction-free space with all necessary equipment.

+3. **Materials:**
+   - Prepare observation checklists and recording tools (with consent).

+## Protocol Steps

+1. **Introduction (5 min):**
+   - Introduce participants and explain the purpose of the evaluation.

+2. **Gameplay Session (15 min):**
+   - Allow participants to play while analysts observe and take notes.

+3. **Cooperative Discussion (10 min):**
+   - Gather for a discussion, encouraging participants to share their experiences.
+   - Analysts facilitate conversation about identified issues and potential solutions.

+4. **Wrap-Up (5 min):**
+   - Summarise findings and thank participants for their input.

+## Post-Session

+1. **Analyse Notes:**
+   - Review notes and recordings, compiling a report on key findings.

+2. **Prioritise Issues:**
+   - Rank issues based on how often they occur and their impact, discussing with the development team.

+3. **Follow-Up:**
+   - Share findings with everyone involved and plan future evaluations if necessary.

 ## Evaluation Report